 We should pick the best tools for the job.
 The best tools are often a bit old, precisely because they’ve been battle tested in production for a while !
 That’s exactly the kind of technologies you want your business to rely on.

-To keep his skills up to date, a badass developer will not add a funky new tech in the production code.
-He would rather negotiate slack time with the business.
-He might also openly take his Friday afternoons to experiment the latest techs !
-He would simply explain that it’s to avoid polluting the production system.
+To keep their skills up to date, badass developers will not add a funky new tech in the production code.
+They would rather negotiate slack time with the business.
+They might also openly take their Friday afternoons to experiment the latest techs!
+They would simply explain that it’s to avoid polluting the production system.

-💡 A badass developer will not add a funky new tech in the production code.
+💡 Badass developers will not add a funky new tech in the production code.

 Gold plating or over-engineering are similar anti-patterns.
-A badass developer always keeps the business’s interest in mind.
-This means he knows how to balance long term design and short term features.
+Badass developers always keep the business’s interest in mind.
+This means they know how to balance long term design and short term features.
 A good rule of thumb is to keep a vision in sight, but to get there in baby steps.

 Build features with no agreed upon value